Judicial Separation | Best Matrimonial Case Lawyer in Delhi NCR

 Section 10 of the Hindu Marriage Act, 1955 provides for a decree of judicial separation in cases where either the husband or the wife has failed to discharge his/her matrimonial obligations.
 Judicial separation is a legal process which allows a married couple to live separately and obtain a legal separation from each other, without ending the marriage.

 Under Section 10 of the Hindu Marriage Act, a petition for judicial separation can be filed by either the husband or the wife on the grounds of cruelty, adultery, desertion, conversion to another religion, unsoundness of mind, or venereal disease.
+These grounds are similar to the grounds for divorce under section 13 of the HMA.
 The petition can only be filed after one year of marriage has elapsed, and if the respondent contests the petition, the petitioner has to prove the allegations of cruelty, adultery or desertion.

 Once a decree of judicial separation is passed, the rights and obligations of the parties are altered.
 The parties are not legally obligated to live together and are free to live separately.
 However, they are still legally married and cannot remarry without obtaining a divorce.